ajbouh/qa/README.md

 ## What can QA help me do today?

 1. Run your tests faster.
-Run `qa run <type>:<glob>` in your project directory and watch your test results scream by as they run in parallel.
+Run `qa run <type>` in your project directory and watch your test results scream by as they run in parallel.
 QA provides a beautiful, easy to understand report.
 No Rakefile necessary!

 2. See which tests are slowing down your testrun.
 QA highlights tests that are dramatically slower than the average test duration.
 Look for the 🐌 at the end of successful testrun!